lelaboratoire/rethink-prs-ms/manuscript.md

 We assess the performance of the MRS by comparing the area under the Receiving Operator Characteristic curve (auROC) with that of the standard PRS method on the holdout set.

 ### Manuscript drafting
-This manuscript is collaboratively written using the Manubot software which supports open paper writing via GitHub with Markdown [@YuJbg3zO].
+This manuscript is collaboratively written using Manubot, a software for writing scholarly documents via GitHub [@YuJbg3zO].
-Manubot uses continuous integration to monitor changes and automatically update the manuscript.
+With continuous integration, Manubot automatically updates the manuscript when its authors approve the changes.
-As a result, the latest version of this manuscript is always available at [https://lelaboratoire.github.io/rethink-prs-ms/](https://lelaboratoire.github.io/rethink-prs-ms/).
+As a result, the latest version of this manuscript is always available for review at [https://lelaboratoire.github.io/rethink-prs-ms/](https://lelaboratoire.github.io/rethink-prs-ms/).

 ### Availability